AdamEGorka/daily-pennsylvanian-headline-scraper/README.md

 This template includes a sample workflow to demonstrate the core git scraping capabilities.
 Read on to learn how to customize it!

 ## Current Changes
-I modified the scraper to pull the latest sports title from the thedp.com I first look for the first article class, and then within that element find a subelement that contains the actual article title.
+I modified the scraper to pull the 2nd medium article title from the Dp.com I adjusted it to instead find the 2nd frontpage article by changing what we are looking for
 ## Overview

 The workflow defined in `.github/workflows/scrape.yaml` runs on a defined schedule to: